 Alpha-particle acceleration (up to 5 MeV) for RBS, FReS (H analysis), PIXE, PIGE and channeling analysis (element- and depth-specific crystallinity/epitaxial characterization)

 including in-TEM; nano- to macro- tribological probes (tip and colloid-probe FFM, pin-on-disk tribometer)

 Stylus profilometer (Tencor), microtensiometer (Kyowa), spectroscopic ellipsometer (Woollam)

 The Minnesota Nano Center (MNC) supports the fabrication, synthesis, and characterization of nanoscale devices and materials for both academic and industrial users.
-Under the direction of Steve Campbell, the Center offers state-of-the-art cleanroom facilities, a full tool set for microfabrication, and core labs for research into nanomaterials and biological applications of nanoscience.
+Under the direction of Steve Campbell (IRG-2), the lab contains all of the major pieces of processing equipment needed for top-down fabrication.

 This facility provides access to: